Skip to the final section for a quick, spoiler-free rating.

 The endings?
 A confusing mess as, apparently, there are three of them.

 The first one is the official ending as seen in episode 35.
 Qi Sheng gives up the throne to their six(?) year old son to travel the world with Pengpeng—first of all, what the hell?
 Why would you leave a child in charge?
-What kind of shit parents are these people?!—and live in carefree domestic bliss.
-One day, a group of assassins, supposedly led by Yang Yan getting revenge for the Ninth Prince, descend on their private paradise and slaughter them both.
+What kind of shit parents are these people?!—and live in carefree, domestic bliss.
+One day, a group of assassins, supposedly led by Yang Yan avenging the Ninth Prince, descend on their private paradise and slaughter them both.
 In the modern world, Zhang Peng is seen in a coma as he relives moments of his life as Zhang Pengpeng, in both her shoes and Qi Sheng’s.
 Sort of implying that he’s both of them and the whole drama was a deep, intense dream.

 The same thing happens in the second ending, officially episode 36, except there are no assassins.
 Instead, the dream world/life of domestic bliss ends on a happy note.
 Zhang Peng wakes up from his coma in a hospital in a panic, looking for Qi Sheng.
 He finds a Qi Sheng doppelganger who is a doctor (maybe his doctor?).
 Their eyes meet and the drama ends.